RBCHS Road map to Reopen 2020-2021

 Current Building Status

-RBCHS Full Remote = Remote Model of Instruction
+RBCHS Hybrid = Hybrid Model of Instruction (Effective January 19th, 2021)

 This dashboards are a resource to help McHenry County school districts make data-informed decisions about their learning model during the COVID-19 pandemic.
 Any recommendation by the MCDH to close or open schools must also take into consideration district 157's and district 2's local data as listed above.